virati/DBS_Readouts/README.md

-# Framework for DBS Readouts Project
+# Framework for Assessing Adaptive Readouts

-A set of tools for theoretical analysis and design of DBS readouts.
+A set of tools for theoretical analysis and design of DBS/neurostim readouts.

 ## Basic Model
 - [ ] System and RO System
 - [ ] Assessment from Accuracy of $\Theta \vec{y} \approx \beta$ and Alignment of $\Theta$ to $\Gamma$.

 ## Re-Referencing

 - [ ] $\partial$ LFP